gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-06/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/package-openvpn/pull/45: The `supervisor` install has been moved from the `run-process-requests` and `run-process-revokes` scripts to the `install-openvpn` script where it belongs.
-You'll need to build a new OpenVPN AMI to take advantage of this change.
+You&apos;ll need to build a new OpenVPN AMI to take advantage of this change.

 </div>